 Interpretation: An open is recorded when the tracking pixel is loaded, but it doesn’t guarantee that the recipient has read the email content.
 Some email clients may automatically load images, leading to false positives.

-Accuracy: Click rates are generally more accurate than open rates.
+Accuracy: Click rate is generally more accurate than open rates.
 They are recorded when a user clicks on a link within the email.
 However, some security measures, like link scanning by email clients or antivirus software, may artificially inflate click rates.

 Bots and Automated Clicks: Bots or automated systems may click on links, leading to inflated click rates.
 This is more common in certain industries or regions.